Design

 1. Check Module List for Existing Modules

-Before starting a design, for any that may cause your new design to be deemed redundant or derivative.
+Before starting a design, reference the module list for any existing module designs that may cause your new design to be deemed redundant or derivative.
 If your new modules adds more value to the modules list, move to next step.

 2. Design First Look

-• Wireframe the module using the as a reference point for styling.
+• Wireframe the module using the existing module designs as a reference point for styling.
 Document what the module can do

 • Create a new branch from master branch in Abstract.
 Rules: